-The Master of Comparative Law is currently offered in partnership with Shanghai Jiao Tong University, Koguan Law School and offers students the opportunity to engage in a three semester comparative law experience, spending the fall semester of full-time enrollment at Koguan Law School and the spring and summer semesters at Emory Law.
+The Master of Comparative Law is currently offered in partner with Shanghai Jiao Tong University, Koguan Law School and offers students the opportunity to engage in a one-year comparative law experience, spending a semester of full-time enrollment at each law school.
 The program is open to those who have earned a first degree in law, those who are eligible for practice, or other qualified individuals.
 Candidates must apply through Koguan Law School and admission decisions are made collaboratively with Emory Law.